Skip to content

 ${port}Whistle port number

-${clientIp}Client IP address
+${clientIp}Client IP

-${clientPort}Client port address
+${clientPort}Client port

-${serverIp}Server IP address
+${serverIp}Server IP

-${serverPort}Server port address
+${serverPort}Server port

-${reqCookies.xxx}The value of the request cookie xxx
+${reqCookies.xxx}Value of request cookie xxx

-${resCookies.xxx}The value of the response cookie xxx
+${resCookies.xxx}Value of response cookie xxx

-${statusCode}The response status code
+${statusCode}Response status code

 ${env.xxx}process.env.xxx